 How to Use Focus & Exposure Lock with the iPhone Camera

-You probably know that tapping once on the screen within the Camera app will cause the iPhone to automatically focus and adjust exposure to that region, but if you’re trying to take a picture with challenging lighting or depth conditions the auto adjustments are not always ideal.
-Instead, use focus and exposure lock to get the exact lighting and focus you want out of a picture:
+You probably know that tapping once on the screen within the Camera app will cause the iPhone to automatically focus and adjust exposure to that region in the viewfinder, but if you’re trying to take a picture with challenging lighting or depth conditions the auto adjustments are not always ideal.

 - Open the Camera app as usual and aim it at whatever you want to take a picture of